Widelife: History

 Widelife collaborated with Thunderpuss on their release "Six Feet Under".
-They then released a single, "I Don't Want You", which reached the top of Billboard magazine's Hot Dance Music/Club Play chart in October 2002.
+They then released a single, "I Don't Want You", which topped Billboard magazine's Hot Dance Music/Club Play chart in October 2002.

 The duo was soon asked to remix songs by Mariah Carey, Lamya, Deborah Cox, Soluna and LeAnn Rimes.
 Their next writing and production effort, "Body (Reach Out)" with vocals by Faith Trent, also went to number 2 on the Billboard dance charts.

-The duo composed the theme song for the Queer Eye for the Straight Guy television series.
-With Simone Denny on vocals, the track was titled "All Things (Just Keep Getting Better)".
-It was the lead single for the series soundtrack, reached number two on world dance charts and was in the top 20 on the Australian singles chart in early 2004.
-The duo has also performed their track "All Things" theme from the Queer Eye for the Straight Guy TV series on The Tonight Show with Jay Leno.
-The song was also featured in an episode of South Park.
+The duo composed the theme song for the television series Queer Eye for the Straight Guy, titled "All Things (Just Keep Getting Better)".
+Featuring Simone Denny on vocals, the track was released as the lead single from the soundtrack to the TV series, reached number two on world dance charts, and peaked in the top 20 on the Australian singles chart in April 2004.
+The track was performed by the duo on The Tonight Show with Jay Leno and was also featured in the episode of South Park entitled "South Park Is Gay!".

-Widelife later developed theme music for the television show Knock First and for Trio's "24 w/".
+Widelife later developed the theme music for the television shows Knock First and for Trio's "24 w/".